njmwasmoringa/phase-3-sinatra-react-project/README.md

 # AIPoS backend APIs
 This is the backend APIs for a point of sale application build by react.
-The front is deployed [here]: https://github.com/njmwasmoringa/aipos-with-backend-api
+The front is deployed [here]:https://github.com/njmwasmoringa/aipos-with-backend-api

-The application has sample a single user - Administrator - and sample products populated by in seeds.rb
+The application has a single user - Administrator - and sample products populated in seeds.rb

 ## How it works
 At first you need to populate sample data by running